isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

     A GitHub issue could be find to track this feature request : [#205](https://github.com/isontheline/pro.webssh.net/issues/205)

 ??? abstract "Do you offer student or educator discounts for WebSSH PRO?"
     Yes, students and educators can qualify for a discount on WebSSH PRO.

-Please [contact me](/documentation/contact-me/) for more details and the redeem link.
+    Please [contact me](/documentation/contact-me/) for more details and the redeem link for the discount.

 ??? abstract "How can I increase the font size in WebSSH?"
     Just pinch in or out with two fingers on the terminal screen to adjust the font size dynamically.
 If you use a Mac with a trackpad, you can also use the pinch gesture on the trackpad to adjust the font size.